Skip to Content

 7. You Don’t Use Heat Protectants

 We all love blowouts and hair styling tools, but heat damages your hair – and that doesn’t change when you go gray!
-Since gray hair has fewer oils and less collagen than other colors, it becomes much more susceptible to breakage and heat damage.
+Since the aging scalp produces fewer natural oils, and the hair itself has less melanin, it becomes much more susceptible to breakage and heat damage.

-Before you turn on your flat iron or hair dryer, spritz on a heat protectant.
-You can also use creams, oils, or serums if you want added hydration.
-These products help protect your hair by covering the follicles and hair shaft.
+Before you turn on your flat iron or hair dryer, apply a heat protectant.
+These products help protect your hair by coating the hair shaft.

 8. You Don’t Use a Gloss or Oil